 - Business Logic: Companies tend to have many different rules that influence either what the assistant may ask (e.g. the insurance company needs specific information to properly insure different items) or the content of the message (e.g. calculating pricing through an API and then weaving it into the message)

 Being able to handle context in a conversation is important to bring AI assistants to the next level and to a broader audience but it is not easy.
 The Rasa community consists of thousands of developers over the world pushing the boundaries, helping each other and building contextual assistants.
 We’re constantly working on improving the capabilities of our tools and also make them easier to use.
-Get started now with our open source Rasa Stack!
+Get started now with Rasa open source Rasa!